ScaleIT-ORG/rancher-server/Readme.md

 All that you need is to add approriate labels to the docker-compose.yml that starts your application.

 The first label is `rap.port: 'some_port's_number'`.
 This label defines the port of the container to use (is only needed if several port are exposed ).
-Default "Expose Port" or "80".
+If this label is not defined, the default port 80 will be used.

 The second label is `rap.host: dns-name.of.your.app`.
-This label defines virtual host to use ( several value could be separate by , ).
+This label defines virtual host to use (several value could be separate by , ).

 The possible example can look like this: